ncl-mars/Spectres/README.md

 - step 2 : remove it.
 - step 3 : press the refresh button.

-Follow Installation instructions again with new .zip file
+Follow Installation instructions again, with the new .zip file

 ### Content